Hobo-Hilly/you-tube-edu/Security-Onion-Essentials/SOC-InstallationPt2-Vid3/README.md

 ----------------------------------------------------------------------------------------------------------
 This is now a summary page with options we did select and some we did NOT have the option to select.
+The settings in eval mode are preset in some areas.

 # BP 28